Find a child to sponsor

 Our Child Sponsorship Promise highlights some of the incredible benefits of sponsoring a child.

 - Our sponsorship approach enables us to build long term relationships with communities.
-This allows us to have meaningful dialogue with and between families, communities, authorities and governments, which is essential to the creation of sustainable solutions that ensure children’s rights and equality for girls are upheld.
+This allows us to have meaningful dialogue with and between families, communities, authorities and governments.
+This is essential to creating sustainable solutions that ensure children’s rights and equality for girls.

 - Sponsored children are increasingly empowered to participate in and influence the decisions that matter to them, their families and communities at community, national and global levels.